Category: Interesting Recent Finds

 Google is celebrating PAC-MAN’s 30th birthday by showing an actual PAC-MAN game with their logo as the maze you drive your PAC-MAN around.

 Let it load up and if you have sound, you’ll know when it starts.
-To move your PAC-MAN around, use your arrow keys.
+To move your PAC-MAN around, use your arrow keys, if you like this game check out the Fifth Geek blog for more games and technology topics.
 Brings back such fond memories standing around playing this game for hours.

 Google Suggestions Gone Bad